AmeyChoudhary/final-project-44-main/README.md

 7. Search Optimization Module - optimizes search operations within the Naming Server.
 8. Redundancy Module - handles redundancy and replication of data.
 9. Logging Module - for logging and message display.

-### Functionality of our NFS for client

-1. Reading, Writing and Getting Size of a file.
-2. Creating and Deleting a file.
-3. Copying files.
-4. Listing files in a directory.

 ### Instructions to run our NFS